 Women, media, power, leadership: No Excuses: 9 Ways Women Can Change How We Think About Power

 Gloria Feldt signed copies of her new book, No Excuses: 9 Ways Women Can Change How We Think About Power, as guests enjoyed light refreshments.
 Following the signing, a panel with Gloria Feldt, Amanda Hess, Karen Finney and Congresswoman Terri Sewell discussed women, media, power, leadership, and Gloria's new book.
 The audience then asked panelists questions about their experiences navigating political leadership.
 See more photos from the panel discussion.

 Women and the 2010 Elections: It Still Takes A Candidate

 Monday, November 29, 2010

-Jen signed copies of her new book (co-authored with Richard L. Fox), It Still Takes A Candidate: Why Women Don't Run for Office as guests enjoyed light refreshments and live music by Zeebop.
-Dee Dee Myers, former White House Press Secretary to Bill Clinton, Dana Perino, former White House Press Secretary to George W. Bush, and Jennifer Lawless discussed the outcomes of the 2010 midterm elections to an audience of more than 150 guests.
-Shira Toeplitz, from Politico moderated the discussion.
+Jennifer Lawless signed copies of her new book (co-authored with Richard L. Fox), It Still Takes A Candidate: Why Women Don't Run for Office as guests enjoyed light refreshments and live music by Zeebop.
+Dee Dee Myers, former White House Press Secretary to Bill Clinton, Dana Perino, former White House Press Secretary to George W. Bush, and Jennifer Lawless discussed the outcomes of the 2010 midterm elections before an audience of more than 150 guests.
+Shira Toeplitz, of Politico moderated the discussion.
 See more from the signing and event.

 Honoring the Women of the FCC: Past & Present